barentsen/k2-target-index/README.md

 ## Contents

-* `k2-target-pixel-files.csv`: a table of all target pixel files in CSV format.
+* `k2-target-pixel-files.csv.gz`: a table of all target pixel files in gzipped CSV format.
 * `k2-target-pixel-files.db`: a table of all target pixel files in SQLite format.